Inauguration Day 2025

 The chief justice of the U.S. Supreme Court usually administers the Oath of Office.
 (This has been the practice since 1797.)

-Calvin Coolidge’s second oath was administered by the only chief justice, a former president, William Howard Taft.
+Calvin Coolidge’s second oath was administered by the only chief justice to also serve as president, William Howard Taft.

 Has a Woman Ever Administered the Oath of Office?